txdat/notes/md-notes/engineering/system design/design data intensive applications/book/part 2. distributed data.md

 		- the transaction that created object had committed
 		- the transaction that requested object deletion had not committed
 #### serializable
-- is stricter snapshot isolation, all rows are locked -> no update during transaction progress (snapshot isolation allows updating on objects that aren't used by transaction?)
+- is stronger snapshot isolation, all rows are locked -> no update during transaction progress (snapshot isolation allows updating on objects that aren't used by transaction?)
 ### preventing lost updates - dirty writes (in concurrent writing transactions)
 - dirty write/lost update -> concurrent updates on single object
 - atomic write operations